 Either two rounds try to load simultaneously, also called a double feed, or something hinders the round from being picked up from the magazine and properly loaded.

-When this occurs, your gun doesn't go into battery.
 In most cases, it’ll either appear mostly closed or look similar to when it’s empty.

-3. Failure to extract
+#3: Failure to Extract

 In a failure to extract, something stops your firearm from properly removing the spent shell casing from the chamber.